Majid-OTA/AllThingsCloud/TomcatWebServer(ManualInstall).md

 > sudo useradd -s /bin/false -g tomcat -d /opt/tomcat tomcat

-### [4] Install Tomcat: to install the latest binary release of Tomcat for the official Tomcat downloads page "https://tomcat.apache.org/download-10.cgi", under the "Binary Distributions" section > below core, then copy the link of the file with extension tar.gz for use in the next step
+### [4] Install Tomcat:
+###### to install the latest binary release of Tomcat for the official Tomcat downloads page, example "https://tomcat.apache.org/download-10.cgi", under the "Binary Distributions" section > below core, then copy the link of the file with extension tar.gz for use in the next step

 #### [a] Create the directory for Tomcat installation